LibEMG/libemg/docs/source/documentation/features/features_doc.md

 from unb_emg_toolbox.filtering import Filter

 if __name__ == "__main__":
-    # get the 3DC Dataset using toolbox handle - this downloads the dataset
+    # get the 3DC Dataset using library handle - this downloads the dataset
     dataset = _3DCDataset(save_dir='example_data',
                           redownload=False)
     # take the downloaded dataset and load it as an offlinedatahandler
     odh = dataset.prepare_data(format=OfflineDataHandler)

-    # Perform an analysis where we test all the features available of the toolbox individually for within-subject
+    # Perform an analysis where we test all the features available of the library individually for within-subject
     # classification accuracy.

     # setup out model type and output metrics